hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 }
 ```

-> There are no prefixes to make code more concise.
-In reality, you would either add them, or put those types in a separate module.
+> There are no prefixes to make the code more concise.
+In reality, you would either add them or put those types in a separate module.

 To make endpoint initializers more concise `decode` closures can be inferred automatically (depends on the JSON mapper being used):